LearnOnDemandSystems/20532CIDL-EXP-M9/content.md

 ### Create a new Web App Resource:
-To create a new Web App Resource, type the following command in the console by providing the unique name selected for your Web App, the East US location and then press Enter:
+To create a new Web App Resource, type the following command in the console by providing the unique name selected for your Web App and your resource group name, then press Enter:
-azure resource create --name \[Unique Name\] --resource-type "Microsoft.Web/Sites" --api-version "2014-06-01" --location "East US" --resource-group rga20532
+azure resource create --name \[Unique Name\] --resource-type "Microsoft.Web/Sites" --api-version "2014-06-01" --location "East US" --resource-group \[Resource Group Name\]

 #### :bulb: KNOWLEDGE
 Note: You might get an error message notifying you that your Website’s name is not unique.
 If this occurs, select a new name until your Website is created.